Mary Ayubi: AINA

 An organization that Mary Ayubi is involved with that aids women and children through their education and involvement in society.
 This organization encourages the involvement in society through communication and media outlets.
 Ayubi was trained through this organization which led to her involvement in the Afghanistan Unveiled documentary.
-This organization aids to bring awareness to the struggles of women and children around the globe and also gives women and children the opportunity to gain education and have involvement in society which they may not be able to do otherwise.
+This organization helps bring awareness to the struggles of women and children around the globe and also gives women and children the opportunity to gain education and have involvement in society which they may not be able to do otherwise.